Battle of Placito: Battle

-Pulliam and his 15 men arrived at Placito that night.
-The Confederates and an unknown number of Mexican men drove the Apaches out of town and then fought off the Apaches all night at a further range.
-Eventually, the natives gave up and retreated back into the surrounding desert.
-Casualties are unknown, except for the Apaches who suffered at least five men killed by Pulliam's squad.
-An unknown number of Apache wounded escaped the fighting.
-Pulliam and his men arrived back at Fort Stanton the following afternoon.
+Pulliam and his 15 men arrived at Placitas that night.
+The Confederates and an unknown number of Hispanic men drove the Apaches out of town and then fought the Apaches all night at long range.
+Eventually, the Apache gave up the attack and withdrew back into the surrounding countryside.
+Casualties are unknown.
+Pulliam claimed to have killed at least five Apaches Pulliam and his men arrived back at Fort Stanton the following afternoon.
+Fort Stanton was abandoned by the Confederates on September 10 as the commander decided he didn't have the resources to contest the Apaches.